SpaceFishDev/LowFish/readme.md

 To compile, simply use it like gcc
 `lf.exe main.lf -o main.exe`
 and an exe file will be produced , if you have nasm and golinker installed

+# Docs
+The docs are found in the [wiki](https://github.com/SpaceFishDev/LowFish/wiki).